mohandere/todo-jquery-php-mysql/readme.md

 After successful connection you can use follwing file to create a dummy database using follwing steps

+- Edit file <code>/includes/dump-sql.php</code> and change sql quries as you want.
 - Type in browser <code>localhost/todo-jquery-php-mysql/includes/dump-sql.php</code>
 - Hit enter